tolauwae/phd-thesis/src/introduction/introduction.typ

 We present each of these main challenges here, and sketch the outline of their associated chapter below.

 #let C1 = [
-/ C1: Embedded software development is limited to _bare-metal development tools and environments_, characterized by low-level programming languages, specific hardware requirements for debuggers, and slow code updates. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
+/ C1: Current embedded software development is limited to bare-metal development tools and environments, and low-level compiled programming languages, which make it difficult to instrument the software running on the constrained devices.
+  //characterized by low-level programming languages, specific hardware requirements for debuggers, and slow code updates. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
 ]

 #let C2 = [
-/ C2: The _hardware limitations_ of embedded devices make it difficult to run debuggers alongside the target software. //traditional debuggers, and make advanced debugging techniques often infeasible.
+/ C2: The _memory limitations_ of embedded devices make it difficult to run debuggers alongside the target software, and the _processing constraints_ prevent the adoption of more advanced debugging techniques.
+ //traditional debuggers, and make advanced debugging techniques often infeasible.
 ]

 #let C3 = [
-/ C3: Typical _interrupt-driven programs_ interfere with the debugging process.
+/ C3: Typical _interrupt-driven programs_ interfere with live debugging processes by arbitrarily changing the execution flow of a program.
 ]

 #let C4 = [